yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ### `<graph name>`

 Specifies the name of the graph.
-The name may be enclosed with double quotes (") or back quotes (`).
-If a name is quoted, it can contain any character.
-Otherwise, it can contain English letters, Chinese characters, numbers, and underscores (_), and cannot start with a number or contain special characters other than underscore (_).
+The `<graph name>` is an identifier.
+For more information about identifiers, see [Rules for identifiers](../../overview/keywords-identifiers.md#rules-for-naming-identifiers).

 ### `<typed>`